Ghosts of Gotham

 New York 1965

-I’ve always been fascinated by past visions of the future, especially those of the early and mid-20th century—despite the horrors of world war and economic depression, we were still able to envision endless possibilities for human progress.
+Past visions of the future are fascinating, especially those of the early and mid-20th century—despite the horrors of world war and economic depression, we were still able to envision endless possibilities for human progress.

 In this spirit, the landmark 1929 Regional Plan of New York and its Environs was created.
 Rather than planning for individual towns and cities, it viewed them as a single, interdependent and interconnected built environment.
 Authored by a Regional Plan Association formed in 1922, the plan encompassed 31 counties in Connecticut, New York, and New Jersey.
 The goal of the plan was to transcend the region’s political divisions and view it more in terms of its economic, socio-cultural, transportation, and environmental needs.
 The New Yorker made note of the new plan, but decided to take a humorous approach by putting Robert Benchley on the assignment: